 Step 5: Placement of a Child in Your Home.
 Foster families may already have foster children in their home who become available for adoption.
-When children need adoptive placements, the social worker and the Regional Permanency Planning Specialist (PPS) will review the families who are available and interested in providing a permanent home.
+When children need adoptive placements, the social worker and the Regional Permanency Specialist (RPS) will review the families who are available and interested in providing a permanent home.
 OCS will select families based upon the child’s special situation and the family’s preferences.
 If your home is the one selected, the social worker or PPS will work with your family to schedule an introductory meeting and outline a transition plan for placement.
 The adoptive child needs to be in your home for a minimum of six consecutive months of positive placement before the adoption can be finalized.
 This allows all parties to be sure that the match is positive.

 Step 7: Adoption Day!
 A court hearing will be held to finalize your adoption and to create a legally bound life long relationship.
 This hearing is a celebration of your new family!
 Again, when you get to this point, the professionals working with your family will guide you through this process.

 Any time you have questions along the way to adoption, you can contact the Alaska Center for Resource Families for information or support.
 After the adoption is finalized, we are still here!
 See what we can offer for post-adoption support services.